portlandcodeschool/js-night/git-workflow.md

 # Git Worflow for Homework

-note: we will need to add instructions for what happens when students submit their work and it gets rejected because of failed tests and linting errors.
+*we will need to add instructions for what happens when students submit their work and it gets rejected because of failed tests and linting errors.*

-setup for travis ci docs here: http://docs.travis-ci.com/user/getting-started/ they are supported on github and are free for us
+*setup for [travis ci docs here:](http://docs.travis-ci.com/user/getting-started/)they are supported on github and are free for us*

 1. Make sure you are in the directory where you want your homework project directory to be stored
 2. `git clone 'urlGoesHere'`